-So this means that if the bees collect sourwood, you’ll have sourwood honey.
+This means that if the bees collect sourwood, you’ll have sourwood honey.
 If they are collecting nectar and pollen from blackberries or blueberries, you’ll have a blackberry or blueberry honey.

 Funny enough, we actually have collected some of that this year.
-Our bees discovered the blackberry bushes and have made an amazing honey.
+Our bees discovered the blackberry bushes and have made amazing honey.
 You first get the sweetness of the honey flavor that is followed by a distinct blackberry flavor.
 It is so good!